 • fully offline operation

-The algorithm used for the transformation is publicly documented and verifiable.
+The transformation algorithm is publicly documented and verifiable.

 ✨ Entropy Model